VEnghed/Recruitment/README.md

 During development, all the api calls from the app will be proxied to http://localhost:8080 so as to imitate the functionality of the built  and served application.

 The app is hosted on Heroku and can be found [here](https://recruiter-of-bots.herokuapp.com/).
+This is kept up to date with the version on the main branch of the repository.
+Heroku listens to the webhook that is called each time there is a push made to the main branch and will then pull from the main branch, build the application and host it there.

 ## Structure